VidCruiter Logo

 With pre-recorded interviews, hiring teams and candidates have complete flexibility since interviewers do not need to meet with candidates in real-time.
 That means zero scheduling conflicts or time zone complications.

-If you’re tired, you can let yourself be tired and not have to worry about your appearance on camera.
+If you’re tired, you can skip worrying about your appearance on camera.
 You don’t have to worry about lighting, camera angle, what you’re wearing, or making “eye contact” with candidates by looking into the camera lens.
 There’s no forced smiling, no small talk, and you can take breaks between interviews to refocus.

 Frequently Asked Questions